 Why would an employer do this?
-Well, as employer’s are typically assessed workers’ compensation premiums based, in part, upon the number of injuries their employees sustain, the determination whether an injured worker is considered an employee or an independent contractor can make a huge difference in the business costs.
+Well, as employers are typically assessed workers’ compensation premiums based, in part, upon the number of injuries their employees sustain, the determination whether an injured worker is considered an employee or an independent contractor can make a huge difference in the business costs.
 It can also make all the difference in the recovery available to the injured worker.
-Someone injured on the job who is deemed an independent contractor and who hasn’t obtained his/her own workers’ compensation coverage can be left with no income while off work and recovering and a mountain of medical bills.
+Someone injured on the job deemed an independent contractor and who hasn’t obtained his/her own workers’ compensation coverage can be left with no income while off work and recovering and a mountain of medical bills.

 It’s perhaps understandable from an economic standpoint that some companies attempt to characterize their employees as independent contractors.
 Roofers, tree trimmers and trucking companies, in my experience, often try this approach.
 But merely calling someone an independent contractor doesn’t mean they are–as the saying goes “just ’cause a cat has kittens in the oven, that don’t make ’em biscuits!”

 How can we tell the difference between an employee and an independent contractor?
 In Ohio, the principal test devised by the Ohio Supreme court for determining the legal status of the employment relationship originated in Gillum v.
 Indus.
 Comm., 141 OS 373 (1943), which stated: